-The Proposed Action would explore for minerals in the rocks within the Paradox Basin (Map 3, Appendix B), a subsurface geologic depression with thick sequences of sedimentary rocks.
-The Paradox Basin is geologically defined as an asymmetric foreland basin approximately 33,000 square miles (85470 km2) in size located mostly in southeast Utah and southwest Colorado.
-On the east it is bordered by the tectonically uplifted Uncompandere Plateau, on the west by the Circle Cliffs Uplift, and on the northwest by the San Rafael Swell.
-The formation and burial history of the basin are the determining factors as to why locatable minerals such as lithium are likely to be present in the area and the basin boundaries reflect the extent of potential mineral deposits.
+The lithium deposits are found in the geologic formations of the Paradox Basin, a subsurface structural depression with thick sequences of sedimentary rocks that extends over an area of approximately 33,000 square miles (85,470 km2) in southeast Utah and southwest Colorado.
+On the east it is bordered by the tectonically uplifted Uncompahgre Plateau, on the west by the Circle Cliffs Uplift, and on the northwest by the San Rafael Swell.
+The formation and burial history of the basin are the determining factors as to why locatable minerals such as lithium are likely to be present and the basin boundaries reflect the extent of potential mineral deposits.
 The sediments that make up the rock formations in the Paradox Basin were deposited in a marginal marine environment that underwent cycles of restricted marine circulation throughout Mid-Pennsylvanian time, resulting in thick sequences of interbedded evaporites, carbonates, and siliciclastic sediments.
 The basin contains approximately 29 depositional cycles and is over 3,500 feet thick.
 The lithology of these evaporite cycles contain halite and anhydrite facies with chemistries conducive to lithium mineral exploration (Nuccio and Condon, 1996).